selfcustody/krux/README.md

 # Run simulator with the touch device amigo, then use mouse to navigate
 poetry run python simulator.py --device maixpy_amigo_tft

-# Run simulator with the small button-only m5stick, then use keyboard to navigate
+# Run simulator with sd enabled and the small button-only m5stick, then use keyboard (arrow keys UP or DOWN and ENTER)
-poetry run python simulator.py --device maixpy_m5stickv
+poetry run python simulator.py --device maixpy_m5stickv --sd
 ```

 Simulator error troubleshooting: